Genisys Credit Union Review 2022: Financial Services and Customer Satisfaction

 Flex certificates start from as little as $100, but a penalty is incurred for early withdrawal.
 Customers can make additional deposits during the term for flex certificates.

 The more conventional option is a term certificate.
-Genisys offers terms between 6 months and 5 years with varying rates — the 6-month CD offers an APY of % and the 1-year CD offers a .00% APY, with rates generally increasing as the term lengthens.
+Genisys offers terms between six months and five years with varying rates — the six-month CD offers an APY of and the one-year CD offers a APY, with rates generally increasing as the term lengthens.

 The final CD option is jumbo certificates, also known as IRA certificates.
 These are CDs for deposits of $100,000 or more.
 The rates for jumbo certificates for each term are generally slightly higher than those for typical term CDs.